 - engagement with organisational stakeholders including local councils, unions and political representatives.

-A summary of the findings of this initial engagement can be found at the link below:
+A summary of the findings of this initial engagement can be found on the Department's website at Initial Engagement Report – Home to School Transport Review

 In addition to the public engagement, there is ongoing engagement with other government departments to identify the contribution home to school transport has on wider societal benefits within the draft Programme for Government and whether increasing access to home to school transport could further contribute to these outcomes.